 In the heart of Saigon's busy Chinatown district is a series of three towers that each stands 33 floors tall.
 Buildings A and B are completely deserted, while building C has just 20 units occupied.
 Thuan Kieu Plaza was built to be a busy shopping, entertainment, and residential area, though it is practically deserted now.

 Additionally, people have been scared away from the complex since a taxi driver's story began to spread.
-The story goes that the taxi driver was called to pick up a girl at the complex, but when he arrived the place was empty.
+The story goes that the taxi driver was called to pick up a girl at the complex, but when he arrived, the place was empty.
 He called the girl on the phone and all he could hear on the other end of the line was heavy breathing and muffled screams.
 Terrified, he drove away.
-The driver was told the girl was likely the ghost of a girl who was murdered by her boyfriend on the site in 2005.
+The driver was told that the girl was likely the ghost of a girl who was murdered by her boyfriend on the site in 2005.

 727 Tran Hung Dao was once known as the Presidents Building and is located in District 5 in Saigon.
 The 530-room building was completed in 1960 and, after being rented in its entirety by the US military, was once teeming with life.
-Now, the building is all but abandoned, with only 10 families remaining.
+Now, the building is all but abandoned, with only a few families remaining.